tomooda/ViennaTalk/README.md

 Platform
 ---
 ViennaTalk works on [Pharo 4.0](http://pharo.org/) .
 MacOSX and Linux is supported.
-Windows platforms are partially supported; a local VDMJ process does not work on Widnows due to limitation of piping feature of OSProcess.
+Windows platforms are partially supported; a local VDMJ process does not work on Widnows due to limitation of OSProcess'es piping functions.

 License
 ---